CODE OF CONDUCT TOWARDS CONSUMERS

 Companies and direct sellers are presumed to comply with the requirements of law and therefore the Code does not restate all legal obligations.

-The Code contains standards of ethical behaviour for direct selling companies and direct sellers.
+The Code contains standards of ethical behavior for direct selling companies and direct sellers.
 It is recommended that the Code be used as evidence of industry standards.

 EDSA pledges that it will require each member as a condition of admission and continuing membership in the EDSA to comply with the European Codes of Conduct for Direct Selling with regard to direct selling activities outside its home country, unless those activities are under the jurisdiction of Codes of Conduct of another country’s Seldia – affiliated DSA to which the member also belongs.